abraxis90/MIT-Portfolio-project/README.md

-Personal Website that contains the MIT required projects.
+Personal Website that follows the MIT required project rubrics.

 It also has links to the Kittycat Cheatsheets personal and private project: learn.kittycat.tech.